Minnesota Medical Cannabis Program: A Guide for Patients

 - Schedule an appointment with your doctor, physician assistant or advanced practice registered nurse.
 These are the only health care practitioners authorized to certify your condition.

-- Keep in mind: The OMC does not maintain a list of preferred practitioners.
+- Keep in mind: The OMC does not maintain a list of participating health care practitioners.
 It is your responsibility to meet with a qualified health care practitioner.

 - Download and print the Patient Email and Acknowledgement Form (PDF).

 On the Patient Email and Acknowledgement Form you’ll need to: